 - Microbility devices fall somewhere in a gray area between motorized vehicles and pedal-only bikes, creating conflicts with pedestrians and leaving cities unsure about where they belong (Wall Street Journal; paywall).
-Although bike lanes make streets safer overall, cyclists are reporting problems like cargo e-bikes blocking bike lanes while riders make deliveries (Momentum Mag).
+Although bike lanes make streets safer overall, cyclists are reporting problems like cargo e-bikes blocking bike lanes while their riders make deliveries (Momentum Mag).
 Such conflicts are likely to become more common, as shared micromobility rides grew by 31 percent last year (Cities Today).

 - Creating a robust intercity rail system in the U.S. requires modernizing Amtrak rather than dismantling it, as well as encouraging private competition, a new report says.
 (Metro Magazine)